-The SIDS-GBN is a platform aimed at advocating, catalyzing and encouraging international businesses to focus on SIDS as potential market opportunities and vise versa.
-Aside from acting as a resources hub, the SIDS-GBN will forge greater collaboration among SIDS regional private sector organisations and exploring avenues to strengthen inter-regional business alliances.
+The SIDS-GBN is a platform aimed at advocating, catalyzing and encouraging international businesses to focus on SIDS as potential partnership opportunities and vise versa.
+Aside from acting as a resources hub, the SIDS-GBN also forges greater collaboration among SIDS regional private sector organisations and exploring avenues to strengthen inter-regional business alliances.

-The SIDS-GBN will also foster greater awareness of the importance of sustainable development as a guide to promoting dynamic business sectors that are driven by innovation, inclusive economic growth and job creation, but firmly rooted in social, environmental and economic standards and respects the development aspirations of local communities in line with the SAMOA Pathway and the Sustainable Development Goals.
+The SIDS-GBN fosters greater awareness of the importance of sustainable development as a guide to promoting dynamic business sectors that are driven by innovation, inclusive economic growth and job creation, but firmly rooted in social, environmental and economic standards and respects the development aspirations of local communities in line with the SAMOA Pathway and the Sustainable Development Goals.

 The SIDS-GBN website is administered by UN-OHRLLS at UN Headquarters in New York.
 Our collaboration with the private sector is guided by the Guidelines on Cooperation between the United Nations and the Business Sector